Table of Contents[Hide][Show]

 - Elizabeth Ney Museum

-As the big park in the center of town, get a real feel for Austin in Zilker Park.
-With the Barton Springs Pool as the stand-out, kids have more than swimming.
-Find a miniature train, a large, shaded playscape and information about the springs at the Splash Exhibit.
+Start in Zilker Park, the big park in the center of town, to get a real feel for Austin.
+The Barton Springs Pool is the stand-out here, but there is so much more than swimming.
+Find a large, shaded playscape and information about the springs at the Splash Exhibit.

 Then continue on to the Zilker Botanical Garden or the Austin Nature Center, across the park.
 Pack a picnic and a Frisbee for more fun.

 Zilker Park hosts seasonal activities throughout the year, like Zilker Kite Festival, Austin City Limits Music Festival and holiday favorite Trail of Lights.
-Parking is free during the week, though weekends and special events require paid parking in the park.
+Parking is free during the week, though you’ll need to pay to park on the weekends and during special events.

 Barton Springs Pool